xc/dmbasedoc/readme.md

 DMBase
 =============

 DMBase is a Digimaker(CMS) lightweight wrapper for projects to creating&maintaining a professional website easier/quicker.
-It focus more on templating&code readbility by coding less.
+It focus more on templating&code readbility&reusability and coding less.

 Example: http://dmbase.dev.digimaker.no